Reece Duca: The Manager Who Outperformed Buffett

 Born and raised in Palo Alto, a stone's throw away from the technological heartbeat of Silicon Valley, Reece Duca grew up in an environment ripe with innovation and technology.
 This proximity to a hub of technological development undoubtedly influenced his early interest in business and investing.

 His path to becoming an investor began at the University of California, Santa Barbara (UCSB), and he speaks about his college life as transformative.
 At UCSB, the only school he applied to, he came thinking that he was going to be an engineer.
-Although things turned quickly when he took an economics class led by professor Herb Kay.
+However, things turned quickly when he took an economics class led by professor Herb Kay.
 Kay, having a PhD from Stanford, had studied companies and business models that had started during the depression and managed to survive through World War 2 and the consumerism in the 1950s.
 Doing this, he identified resilient business models and attributes to look for in a good investment.

 Having noticed Duca's brilliance in the class, Kay approached him after the term with an offer that would mark his entry into the investing business.
 He was appointed as Kay's research assistant, and according to Duca, he became not only that, but also his reader, his grader, and his personal investment researcher for the next three and a half years.